DhavalMakwana96/Code_conversion/c++/Readme.md

 _ C++compiler: MinGW_

 **This code is about to hlaf design domain with symmetry boundary condition.**
-Version 1.0.0

 The default boundary condition correspond to half of the MBB-beam. the load applied in vertical direction at the upperleft corner.
-In this code the method which is used fo optimization problem is **Optimality Criteria**.
+In this code the method which is used fo optimization problem is **Topology Optimization**.

-_This Code is Written by Dhaval Makwana (Mechtronis - 1526125) Unversity of Siegen._
+_This Code is Written by Dhaval Makwana (Mechtronics - 1526125) Unversity of Siegen._